Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 Tested before it ships

-Before anything goes live, I run it against 30–100 real examples from your actual business and score it.
+Before anything goes live, we run it against 30–100 real examples from your actual business and score it.
 Accuracy, cost-per-answer, how often it refuses.
 If the numbers don't clear the bar, we tune it or call it — you don't pay for production code that fails the test.

 Embedded where you already work